tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/service-instance-health-check.rst

-.. note:: In versions prior to Contrail 4.1, end-to-end health check is not supported on a transparent service chain.
+.. note:: In versions prior to 4.1, end-to-end health check is not supported on a transparent service chain.
 However, a link-local health check is possible on a transparent service instance if the corresponding service instance interface is configured with its IP address.
-Contrail 4.1 supports a segment-based health check for transparent service chain.
+Version 4.1 supports a segment-based health check for transparent service chain.

-Creating a Health Check with the Contrail User Interface
+Creating a Health Check with the Tungsten Fabric User Interface
 --------------------------------------------------------

-To create a health check with the Contrail Web UI:
+To create a health check with the Tungsten Fabric Web UI:

 #.
 Navigate to **Configure > Services > Health Check Service** , and click to open the **Create** screen.
 See `Figure 58`_ .